bwire40/bwire40/README.md

 Skills: DJANGO / REACT / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
+- 🌱 I’m currently learning Python | Django
+- 👯 I’m looking to collaborate on Javascript and Python projects
+- 📫 How to reach me: emmanuelbwire80@gmail.com

 ### My Socials